 The number 13 gives some people the chills.
 But, the way Metro Parent sees it, 13 is the perfect way to beat the chill in southeast Michigan – or, for adventurous types, outright bask in it.
 Bundle up the kids to glide across the ice, zip down a ski hill, scope out snow monkeys, get crafty in nature or watch chainsaws transform hunks of ice into glistening masterpieces.
-Then, warm up to some Motor City automotive marvels, jaw-dropping LEGO architecture, the smells (and tastes) of an honest-to-gosh chocolate factory and even Elmo kicking out the jams.
+Then, warm up to some Motor City automotive marvels, and the smells (and tastes) of an honest-to-gosh chocolate factory.

-In fact, whether metro Detroit gets hit with snow squalls or unseasonable thaws, there's so much to do, the next three months are scarcely enough time to contain it all.
-So, even if you suffer a touch of ophiophobia (2013 is the Year of the Snake in the Chinese zodiac), there's no excuse not to brave the elements!
+In fact, whether metro Detroit gets hit with snow squalls or unseasonable thaws, there’s so much to do, the next three months are scarcely enough time to contain it all.
+There’s no excuse not to brave the elements!

 Consider this your chance to conquer a bunny hill.
-January is Learn to Ski and Snowboard Month, and Discover Michigan Skiing makes it an affordable gamble at $20 for cross-country skiing, $30 for downhill skiing and $40 for snowboarding.
+January is Learn to Ski and Snowboard Month, and Discover Michigan Skiing makes it an affordable gamble at $20 for cross-country skiing and $35 for downhill skiing or snowboarding.
 Locally, this program, which spans Jan.
-2-31, 2013 and is open to ages 7-plus, is at Mount Holly, Pine Knob Ski & Snowboard Resort in Clarkston and nearby Mount Brighton.
+3-31, 2016 and is open to ages 7-plus (10-plus for snowboarding), is at Mount Holly, Pine Knob Ski & Snowboard Resort in Clarkston and nearby Mount Brighton.
 While not hosting the promo, Alpine Valley in White Lake is another spot to learn the ropes.
 Snow guaranteed.
-Check out the Metro Parent roundup for even more ski and snowboard destinations near southeast Michigan.

 Cabin fever setting in?
 Time to let the rug rats blow off some steam – at local indoor fun centers.
-For tykes, check out pint-sized play nooks, like trailblazer Jungle Java, now with locales in Canton, Clinton Township and Farmington Hills.
-Other nifty picks for small fries include Rochester Play!, Tiny Town Play Lounge in Northville and Detroit Kid City in Southfield, offering a scaled-down Motown.
+For tykes, check out pint-sized play nooks, like trailblazer Jungle Java, now with locales in Ann Arbor, Canton, Clinton Township and Farmington Hills.
+Other nifty picks for small fries include Rochester Play!, Tiny Town Play Lounge in Northville and Detroit Kid City in Southfield and Clinton Township, offering a scaled-down Motown.
 Got older kids?
 A day at C.J.
-Barrymore's in Clinton Township gives 'em a golf range, bowling, arcade and laser tag.
+Barrymore’s in Clinton Township gives ‘em a golf range, bowling, arcade and laser tag.
 For even more, check out the Metro Parent roundup of best family fun play centers in southeast Michigan.

 3. Detroit auto show and AutoRama

 Salty roads and black ice are the seasonal enemies of our vehicular arsenal.
 However, gearheads know there are two safe winter havens when it comes to wheeled wonders.
-The first, of course, is the almighty North American International Auto Show, returning to Detroit's Cobo Center Jan.
-19-27, 2013.
-Browse 500 cutting-edge vehicles – and swing by for the Jan.
-25 WXYZ TV Family Day for music, giveaways and fun.
+The first, of course, is the almighty North American International Auto Show, returning to Detroit’s Cobo Center Jan.
+11-24, 2016.
 Prefer kicking it old school?
-AutoRama, the quintessential hot-rod show, roars into Cobo March 8-10, 2013.
-See customs, trucks, 'cycles and more; plus there's Disney and WWE celebs, Toy-A-Rama and Spongebob Squarepants for kids.
+AutoRama, the quintessential hot-rod show, roars into Cobo Feb.
+26-28, 2016.
+See customs, trucks, ‘cycles and more.

 4. Check out a museum exhibit